DarshanaUOP/DIGITAL-CLOCK/README.md

 * DS1307 - RTC Module
 	and a set of Seven segment displays <br>
 <img src = "pcb.png" height = "350" >

+I am using this clock as a prototype version for design and implement new fermware, new hardware pluggings and such implementations.
+JP3 of this circuit which you can see in above circuit is the connector of the module "DS1307 - RTC module"